Loborifma/Loborifma/README.md

 # About me

-I'm beginner programmer, learn Java about 8 mounth and study Android studio about 3 mounth.
+I'm beginner programmer, learn Java about 8 month and study Android studio about 3 month.

+Familiar with Room, SQLite

 # Skills